-We determined materiality for the company to be €280,000 which is approximately 3% of Shareholder's Equity.
-We have considered Shareholder's Equity to be the critical component for determining materiality as we determined the Shareholder's Equity position to be of most importance to the principal external users of the financial statements.
+Materiality €280,000 (2022: €280,000) Basis for determining materiality 2.8% of Shareholder's Equity (2022: 3% of Shareholder's Equity) Rationale for the benchmark applied We have considered the Shareholder's Equity to be the critical component for determining materiality as we determined the Shareholder's Equity position to be of most importance to the principal external users of the financial statements.
 Raising equity funding is of key importance to the company in continuing its current operations and is reflective of the current business life cycle of the company.
-We have considered quantitative and qualitative factors such as understanding the entity and its environment, history of misstatements, complexity of the company and reliabity of control environment.
+We have considered quantitative and qualitative factors such as understanding the entity and its environment, history of misstatements, complexity of the company and reliability of control environment.